Atavic/firefox-tweaks/README.md

 It also only shows the close tab "X" on your currently selected tab, and when you mouse over a tab.

-Place this file in your Firefox profile folder.
-[Don't know where to find that?](https://github.com/krathalan/FirefoxTweaks#where-is-my-firefox-profile-folder-located)
+To use this file, create a folder called `chrome` in your Firefox profile folder and place it there.
+[Don't know where to find your Firefox profile folder?](https://github.com/krathalan/FirefoxTweaks#where-is-my-firefox-profile-folder-located)

 ## Frequently asked questions
 ### Where is my Firefox profile folder located?